Regulations failing to stop illegal online gambling ads

 The research, funded by the EU Commission, found that only 63 per cent of regulators had the power to issue notice and take down requests when it came to illegal online advertising and only 21 per cent had the power to request that the material remained offline.

-When it comes to social media, advertising for online gambling, and in particular sports betting, was found to be largely unregulated since advertising in posts on Twitter and Facebook, for example, are not always classified as such.
+When it comes to social media, advertising for online gambling with bitcoins, and in particular sports betting, was found to be largely unregulated since advertising in posts on Twitter and Facebook, for example, are not always classified as such.
 The study shows how difficult it is to distinguish between user-generated content and advertising.

 The research found that even though 52 per cent of EU and EEA Member States have measures in their regulatory toolkit to block payments made to foreign unlicensed online gambling operators, only 30 per cent of EU and EEA Member States have actually implemented a legal system to prevent the processing of gambling deposits made to unlicensed operators or to block payouts.